Delayed But Longer Fall Foliage Season Expected In New England

 Andrew Gapinski is the director of Horticulture at the Arnold Arboretum.
 He tells WBZ that you don’t have to travel far to find great Fall color with thousands of different species at the Arboretum that will bring a mosaic of colors.

-“When you come to the arboretum, you’re really going to see the bubble gum machine of fall color.
-I would say that it is the best place to observe the diversity of the season in the city,” states Gapinski.MORE NEWS: Dog Found Tied Up, Abandoned In Everett Park
+“When you come to the Arboretum, you’re really going to see the bubble gum machine of Fall color.
+I would say that it is the best place to observe the diversity of the season in the city,” Gapinski said.

 Leaves are just starting to change slightly and expected to continue over the next several weeks.